PatrycjaK/Robot-farmework/README.md

 pip install robotframework-seleniumlibrary
 sudo apt install firefox-geckodriver
 ```
-With this commend you can check if you have installed everything:
+With this command you can check if you have installed everything:
 ```
 pip freeze
 ```